sunjeevs/AWS-Projects/Serverless-Reminder-Application/Stages/Stage 3 - Implement and Configure State Machine.md

 # STAGE 3C - Configure State Machine

 In the state machine ASL (the code on the left) locate the `EmailOnly` definition.
 Look for `EMAIL_LAMBDA_ARN` which is a placeholder, replace this with the email_reminder_lambda ARN you noted down previously.
-This is the ARN of the lambda function you created.
+This is the ARN of the lambda function we created.

 Scroll down to the bottom and click `next`
 For `State machine name` use `MeetingOTron`